JSON Feed = https://data.pengana.com/wp-json/pen/performance?investment_id=6545

 consecutive quarterly dividends paid

-2. Grossed up yield is based on current displayed share price, dividends declared over the previous 12 months and the tax rate and franking percentage applicable for the most recently declared dividend
+2. Grossed up yield is based on current displayed share price, the most recently declared dividend, annualised, and the tax rate and franking percentage applicable for the most recently declared dividend

 INTERNATIONAL.
 ETHICAL.
 DIVIDENDS.